wheynelau/collate/README.md

 ```

 ## Issues and caveats
 - Only tokenizers with chat_template, bos_token, eos_token are supported
 - The format of the jsonl must contain a field called conversation, which is a list of dict with keys content and role
+- The process reads the entire jsonl file into memory, to speed up the process.
+This results in a high memory overhead.

 ## Roadmap
 [x] Integrate with python directly with Maturin - Completed but not very performant